HEALTH & NUTRITION

-Ensure that each pet receives the nutrition that his or her health needs (this is especially so for pets that have a special veterinary diet).
-Please ensure you have sufficient quantity on hand and contact your pet nutrition supplier with any questions about product availability.
+- Ensure that each pet receives the nutrition relevant to its health needs (this is especially so for pets that have a special veterinary diet).
+Have sufficient quantity on hand and contact your pet nutrition supplier with any questions about product availability.

-As you and your family spend more time at home, it is important that each pet receives the exercise it needs.
-Find new ways to play inside – feeding puzzles and indoor toys can help stimulate your pet’s mind and exercise his or her body.
+- As you and your family spend more time at home, it is important that each pet receives the exercise it needs.
+Find new ways to play inside – feeding puzzles and indoor toys can help stimulate your pet’s mind and exercise its body.